side-corncave/100-days-of-code/log.md

 ### Day 4: Tuesday, March 07, 2023

 Continued with solving practice problems, specifically using an infinite series by Srinivasa Ramanujan to calculate the value of pi.
 I still do find recursive functions a bit challenging, and debugging is still very difficult.
 Looked a bit into the built-in options inside VS Code to debug code as well.

+### Day 5: Wednesday, March 08, 2023

+Spent the entirety of the time on regular expressions today.
+It's not that this is something very difficult, the rules and syntax are a bit confusing for me (and probably other beginners as well).
+Watched some online videos on the topic and read the official python documentation on regular expressions.
+I might have to look for and design a few exercises on RE later today, and then do them tomorrow.